 When rabbits eating bark off trees leave bare wood all the way around the tree, the damage is called girdling.
 The sap can’t flow past the damaged area, so the top part of the tree gradually dies.
 There is no way to repair this type of rabbit tree damage, so it’s best to remove and replace the tree.

 How to Protect Trees from Rabbits

-There are no toxic agents approved for use against rabbits, but some commercial repellants are effective.
-Read the label carefully before using a repellant, and apply it according to the package instructions.
-Most repellants make the tree taste bad, but in lean times, a starving rabbit will chew on the tree regardless of the taste.
+There are no toxic agents approved for use against rabbits, but some commercial repellents are effective.
+Read the label carefully before using a repellent and apply it according to the package instructions.
+Most repellents make the tree taste bad, but in lean times, a starving rabbit will chew on the tree regardless of the taste.